Streamshapers/.github/profile/README.md

-Thank you for visiting StreamShapers - Let's shape your streams into reality!
+Thank you for visiting StreamShapers - Let's shape your streams!